Process Overload

 Black honey

-Description: Honey process that has been extended until the mucilage is a white color
+Description: Honey process that has been extended until the mucilage is a white color.
+This is when the most amount of mucilage material is left on the seed.

 Where it’s found: Colombia, Costa Rica, El Salvador, Ethiopia, Guatemala